Jtachan/PyAI_Portfolio/README.md

-# Projects from Jaime Gonzalez
+# Projects made by Jaime Gonzalez

 This repository is a description of the projects I've worked on.
 Although everything is explained, the code is not shared.<br />